Twelve-string guitar: Design

 The strings are placed in courses of two strings each that are usually played together.
 The two strings in each of the lower four courses are normally tuned an octave apart, while each pair of strings in the top two courses are tuned in unison.
 The strings are generally arranged such that the higher string of each pair is struck first on a downward strum.
 However, Rickenbacker usually reverses this arrangement on its electric 12-string guitars.
 The tuning of the second string in the third course (G) varies.
 Some players use a unison string, while most prefer the distinctive high-pitched, bell-like quality an octave string makes in this position.
 Another common variant is to tune the octave string in the sixth (lowest) course two octaves above the lower string, rather than one.
 Some players, either in search of distinctive tone or for ease of playing, remove some doubled strings.
 For example, removing the higher octave from the three bass courses simplifies playing running bass lines, but keeps the extra treble strings for the full strums.
-Some manufacturers have produced 9-string instruments based on this setup, in which either the lower three courses are undoubled, or the upper three courses are undoubled.
+Some manufacturers have produced 9-string instruments based on this setup, in which either the lower three courses are singular, or the upper three courses are singular.
+Additionally; some players adapted more unconventional stringing: for example, Big Joe Williams used doubled strings on the 1st, 2nd and 4th courses of his guitars; at first adapted six-string instruments and into the sixties and later usually adapted 12-strings.